dyne/frei0r/README.md

 ## What frei0r is not

-Frei0r itself is just a C/C++ header and a collection of small programs using it to accept an input frame, change it in any possible way and returning an output frame.
+Frei0r itself is just a C/C++ header and a collection of small programs using it to accept an input frame, change it in any possible way and return an output frame.

 It is not meant as a generic API for all kinds of video applications, as it doesn't provides things like an extensive parameter mechanism or event handling.